Nov11/osdev/readme.md

 * I was coding on a ubuntu 32bit OS back then.
 So if anyone works on a 64bit OS for now just like I do, maybe you can save the effort of building a cross-compiler target 32bit machine by running this:```sudo apt install gcc-multilib```.

+* --build-id=none is needed or grub cannot find the multiboot header.